 Work Out a Calendar and Prepare in Advance

 The solar year can be mapped out in advance.
 There are many websites that give upcoming dates for the solstices and equinoxes, which occur more or less on the same days every year, giving plenty of time to prepare the celebrations for each.

 One thing to be aware of is that the solar calendar in the Northern Hemisphere is opposite to the one in the Southern Hemisphere.
-So when it’s the winter solstice in the Northern Hemisphere in a place like the United States, it is actually the summer solstice in the Southern Hemisphere in a place like Australia.
+So when it’s the winter solstice in the Northern Hemisphere in places such as the United States and Europe, it’s actually the summer solstice in the Southern Hemisphere in places such as Australia and South America.
 Likewise, the autumn equinox in the north is the spring equinox in the south.

 So although the world celebrates Christmas at the time of the winter solstice (around December 21) in the Northern Hemisphere, those in the Southern Hemisphere who wish to celebrate Christmas according to its true meaning should celebrate it at the time of their actual winter solstice, which would instead be around June 21 (the solstice) and the three days following.
 The same applies to Easter, which is a celebration of the spring equinox.

 The precise time of the solstice or equinox is usually given in Universal Time (UT), which you’ll need to convert into your local time.
 Once you do that, you will probably end up with a time that is not exactly sunrise or sunset.
 To work out when to celebrate the solstice or equinox, simply find the sunrise or sunset closest to the local time you have.
 So for example, if the time given is 3am in your local time zone and you are celebrating the winter solstice sunrise, then celebrate it the morning of that day a few hours later.
 If you’re celebrating the autumn equinox sunset, then celebrate it at sunset the day before.